Learn more about our Advertising Disclosure

 • Kansas City’s population is about 269% greater than Dayton.

-• Kansas City's public transportation has a score of 4 out of 10 versus Dayton's higher score of 6.
+• Kansas City’s public transportation score of 4 out of 10 is lower than Dayton’s score of 6.

 • Kansas City is less walkable than Dayton with a score of 35 out of 100 vs Dayton’s 45 out of 100.

-• Kansas City has a bike-friendliness score 35 out of 100, which means it isn't as accessible to and safe for cyclists as Dayton, which has a score of 47 out of 100.
+• Kansas City has a bike-friendliness score of 35 out of 100, which means it isn’t as accessible or safe for cyclists as Dayton, which has a score of 47.

 • Kansas City’s crime rate is higher than Dayton with a score of 58.4 compared to Dayton’s 4.0.
 This means that Kansas City neighborhoods are safer than 58.4% of all U.S. neighborhoods, and Dayton neighborhoods are safer than 4.0%.

-Other things to consider for your Dayton vs. Kansas City move
+Other things to consider for your Dayton to Kansas City move

 • Elevator reservation: Make sure to arrange elevator access in advance if your building requires reservations for moving.

 • State licensing: Movers that provide local and intrastate relocation services in Missouri fall under the Missouri Department of Transportation (MoDOT).
 Every household goods mover operating in the state is required to have a MoDOT Number.
-Ensure the company you choose is licensed to handle your move.
+Always verify licensing details before committing to a mover.

 Where to live in Kansas City